cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Server Context

 The ServerContext encapsulates the context string constructed during setup and the OPRF key pair.
-It has a single function, `Evaluate()`, described below.
+It has two functions, `Evaluate` and `EvaluateInput`, described below. `Evaluate` takes as input serialized representations of blinded group elements from the client. `EvaluateInput` takes as input opaque byte strings, hashes them to elements, and then invokes the `Evaluate` function on the result.
+Note that `EvaluateInput` is not used in the main OPRF protocol.
+It is exposed as an API for building higher-level protocols.

 #### Evaluate